Fish Tank Setup Guide for Beginners

 Choose the Tank

 Start with a tank size that fits your space, budget, and fish plans.
-Tiny tanks look simple, but they go wrong faster.
+Tiny tanks look simple, but they go wrong faster because there is less water volume to absorb changes.

 Tank Size